Opening a US Bank Account as a Chinese National (2026 Guide)

 Can I open a US bank account without visiting the US?

-Yes, through fintech platforms (Mercury, Wise, Relay).
+Yes, through fintechs like Mercury, Wise, or Relay.
 Traditional banks generally require an in-person visit.
-The process is fully remote for fintechs but approval is not guaranteed — having clear business documentation, proof of revenue, and a US operational address beyond a registered agent increases approval rates.
+Approval is not guaranteed even with fintechs.
+Clear business documentation, proof of revenue, and a US address beyond a registered agent all help.

 Will my US bank account be reported to Chinese tax authorities?

-Not directly through CRS — the United States does not participate in the Common Reporting Standard.
-However, the US reports under FATCA to China for accounts held by Chinese persons at US financial institutions above certain thresholds.
-Additionally, any accounts held in CRS-participating jurisdictions (Hong Kong, Singapore, UK, EU) are reported to China's STA.
+Not through CRS.
+The US does not participate in the Common Reporting Standard.
+But the US does report under FATCA to China for accounts held by Chinese persons at US financial institutions above certain thresholds.
+And any accounts in CRS-participating jurisdictions (Hong Kong, Singapore, UK, EU) are reported to China's STA separately.

 What should I do if my account gets frozen?

-Do not panic and do not open a new account at the same platform (this triggers additional flags).
-Respond to the bank's information request promptly with: source of funds documentation, business contracts or invoices explaining the transactions, and identification documents.
-Most compliance reviews resolve within 2-4 weeks when documentation is provided.
-Having a backup account on a different platform ensures business continuity during the review.
+Do not panic.
+And do not open a new account on the same platform, because that triggers additional flags.
+Respond to the bank's information request with source-of-funds documentation, contracts or invoices explaining the flagged transactions, and identification documents.
+Most compliance reviews resolve in 2-4 weeks when you provide what they ask for.
+A backup account on a different platform keeps the business running in the meantime.

 Is Wise safe for a Chinese-owned LLC?
 It's not FDIC-insured.

-Wise safeguards customer funds by holding them in established financial institutions, but this is not the same as FDIC deposit insurance.
-FDIC insurance covers the failure of an insured bank.
+Wise holds customer funds in established financial institutions, but that is not the same as FDIC deposit insurance.
+FDIC covers bank failure.
 Wise's safeguarding protects against Wise's own insolvency.
-For operating funds (not large reserves), the risk profile is generally acceptable.
-For larger balances, consider keeping reserves in an FDIC-insured account (Mercury, Relay, or a traditional bank).
+For day-to-day operating funds, the risk is generally acceptable.
+For larger balances, keep reserves in an FDIC-insured account (Mercury, Relay, or a traditional bank).

 Key Takeaways

-- China is not OFAC-sanctioned — Chinese nationals are not blocked from US banking, but face enhanced due diligence as non-residents
+- China is not OFAC-sanctioned.
+Chinese nationals can open US bank accounts, but face enhanced due diligence as non-residents.

-- Mercury and Wise Business are the most viable remote options; Mercury has tightened approvals in 2025 for non-residents with registered-agent-only addresses
+- Mercury and Wise Business are the most viable remote options.
+Mercury has tightened approvals in 2025, especially for registered-agent-only addresses.

-- Account freezes follow predictable patterns: inconsistent activity, unexplainable source of funds, and mismatched business descriptions are the primary triggers
+- Account freezes follow predictable patterns: inconsistent activity, unexplainable funds, mismatched business descriptions.

-- China's $50,000 forex quota cannot legally fund a US LLC — capital must flow through SAFE-registered channels, offshore earnings, or intermediary jurisdictions
+- The $50,000 forex quota cannot legally fund a US LLC.
+Capital has to flow through SAFE-registered channels, offshore earnings, or intermediary jurisdictions.

 References